dataluscorp/browser/docs/setup/windows_build.rst

-﻿Building Firefox On Windows
+﻿Building Datalus On Windows
 ===========================

-This document will help you get set up to build Firefox on your own computer.
+This document will help you get set up to build Datalus on your own computer.
 Getting set up can take a while - we need to download a lot of bytes!
 Even on a fast connection, this can take ten to fifteen minutes of work, spread out over an hour or two.

-If you'd prefer to build Firefox for Windows in a virtual machine, you may be interested in the `Windows images provided by Microsoft
+If you'd prefer to build Datalus for Windows in a virtual machine, you may be interested in the `Windows images provided by Microsoft
 <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`_.